Alcohol (drug): Pharmacology

-Alcohol works in the brain primarily by increasing the effects of γ-Aminobutyric acid (GABA), the major inhibitory neurotransmitter in the brain; by facilitating GABA's actions in the GABA_{A} receptor, alcohol suppresses the activity of the central nervous system.
+Alcohol works in the brain primarily by increasing the effects of GABA (γ-aminobutyric acid), the major inhibitory neurotransmitter in the brain; by facilitating GABA's actions in the GABA_{A} receptor, alcohol suppresses the activity of the central nervous system.
 Alcohol also directly affects a number of other neurotransmitter systems including those of glutamate, glycine, acetylcholine, and serotonin.
 The pleasurable effects of alcohol ingestion are the result of increased levels of dopamine and endogenous opioids in the reward pathways of the brain.

 After oral ingestion, ethanol is absorbed via the stomach and intestines into the bloodstream.
 Ethanol is highly water-soluble and diffuses passively throughout the entire body, including the brain.
 Soon after ingestion, it begins to be metabolized, 90% or more by the liver.
 One standard drink is sufficient to almost completely saturate the liver's capacity to metabolize alcohol.
 The main metabolite is acetaldehyde, a toxic carcinogen.
 Acetaldehyde is then further metabolized into ionic acetate by the enzyme aldehyde dehydrogenase (ALDH).
 Acetate is not carcinogenic and has low toxicity, but has been implicated in causing hangovers.
 Acetate is further broken down into carbon dioxide and water and eventually eliminated from the body through urine and breath.
 5 to 10% of ethanol is excreted unchanged in the breath, urine, and sweat.